polcak/browser_extension_testing/README.md

 This repository contains the source code implemented as part of my master thesis at the University of Technology in Brno in 2023/2024.

 ## Requirements
-- [Docker](https://www.docker.com) must be installed on the host system.
+- [Docker](https://www.docker.com) must be installed on the host system, as well as **Docker Compose**.
 The **Docker Engine** must be running before building and deploying any of the containers.
 On Linux host machine, refrain from using *Docker Desktop*.
 - In case of a **Windows host machine** you also need to install **X server** software in order to display any browser windows during the execution.
 None of the tests are performed in `headless` because many of the performed tests are not supported in that mode.
 During the developement and testing, [X410](https://x410.dev) was used.
 Please note on Windows you need to install *Docker Desktop*.
 - For *Windows*, *Firefox* also requires *Pulseaudio* for webaudio testing.
 Download [Pulseaudio binaries](https://www.freedesktop.org/wiki/Software/PulseAudio/Ports/Windows/Support/) and extract them anywhere you like.
-Then add the line `load-module module-native-protocol-tcp listen=0.0.0.0 auth-anonymous=1` into the `etc/pulse/default.pa` file and start *Pulseaudio* from `bin/pulseaudio.exe`.
+Then add the line `load-module module-native-protocol-tcp listen=0.0.0.0 auth-anonymous=1` into the `etc/pulse/default.pa` file and start *Pulseaudio* from `bin/pulseaudio.exe --use-pid-file=false -D`.
 - All other individual requirements are installed into the images while building them via Docker.

 ---

 Building either of the images from the **Dockerfile** might take several minutes based on the internet speed and host machine capacity.
-After the first build, build data is cached through *Docker*, so subsequent builds take very litte time, unless the cache is cleared with the `docker system prune -a` command.
+After the first build, build data is cached through *Docker*, so subsequent builds take very litte time, unless the cache is cleared with the `docker prune` command.

 ## Contents
 - The `integration_testing` folder contains the code base needed to perform integration browser extension testing as described in detail in the thesis.